How to Eat Beets in a Smoothie (and Why You Want To)

 Many of the green smoothie recipes you see on the web have a lot of fruit in them.
 Mine always have two vegetables and two fruits.
 One of those vegetables is always a couple of handfuls of sweet greens such as spinach, kale, or chard.

 Beets are loaded with nutrients.
-I found article after article claiming that eating beets does everything from increasing your sex drive to curing cancer.
-While perhaps not the panacea these articles suggest, adding this gorgeous vegetable to your diet seems like a good idea.
+I found article after article claiming that eating beets does everything from increasing your sex drive to preventing cancer.
+Adding this gorgeous vegetable to your diet seems like a good idea.

 Add to your blender in this order:

-- A couple big handfuls of your favorite sweet greens. (about 2 cups) Spinach is a good place to start.
+- A couple big handfuls of your favorite sweet greens. (about 2 cups) Spinach, kale, and chard taste great.
 I like the power/super green mixes as well.

 - 1 apple OR ½ an apple and ½ orange